Sudan University of Science and Technology

 Sudan University of Science and Technology (abbreviated SUST) is one of the largest public universities in Sudan, with ten campuses in Khartoum state.
 The main campus is located in the so-called Al Mugran area of Khartoum, the confluence of the White Nile and the Blue Nile.

 History

 SUST was founded in colonial Sudan as the Khartoum Technical School and School of Commerce in 1902.
 Later, the School of Radiology (1932) and School of Design (1946) and School of Commerce merged with the Khartoum Technical School to form the Khartoum Technical Institute (KTI) in 1950.

 The Shambat Institute of Agriculture (1954), Khartoum Senior Trade School (1962), Institute of Music and Drama and the Higher Institute of Physical Education (1969) were also added and renamed as Khartoum Polytechnic Institute (KP) in 1975.
 In 1990, this became the Sudan University of Science and Technology.

+The university was heavily damaged during the Sudanese civil war (2023–present), when the Rapid Support Forces (RSF) attacked its campuses.
+University officials said all of its 300 laboratories, valued at $220 million, had been destroyed, while 5,000 computers and 50 new dental chairs were lost in the medical complex, along with more than 27 electrical transformers.
+The RSF was also accused of burning the library of the College of Forestry and musical instruments for fuel.
+In addition, mass graves containing around 1,000 bodies were dug on land reserved for a medical complex hospital near Obaid Khatim Street.